 Every company needs capital to support its operations.
-Capital structure is a blend of company’s sources of finance and consists of several types of funding.
-To be more specific, capital structure is a ratio of short-term, long-term liabilities and equity.
-Depending on the sources of financing, we can distinguish borrowed (or debt) capital and equity (owner’s capital).
-Combined they form company’s employed capital.
-Borrowed capital has two significant advantages.
-First, interest paid is exempt when calculating profit for tax.
-Second, lenders receive only fixed income on provided funds and shareholder doesn’t have to share profit with them.
+Capital structure is a blend of various sources of finance.
+To be more specific, capital structure is a ratio of short-term and long-term liabilities with equity.
+Depending on the sources of financing, we can classify these as borrowed (or debt) capital and equity (owner’s) capital.
+Together, they form the company’s employed capital.

-So companies that have unstable income and operating cash flows should limit borrowed capital.
-On the other side those companies that have more stable cash flows have more freedom in attracting borrowed funds.
+Companies with unstable income and operating cash flows should limit borrowed capital.
+On the other side, companies with more stable cash flows have more freedom to attract borrowed funds.
 But there’s still a question if borrowed funds are “better” than equity?
-If yes – should the company be fully funded by equity?
+If yes – should the company be fully funded by debt, or should it have equity in its capital structure?
 And what’s the optimal ratio of borrowed funds and equity?

 Factors affecting Decisions on Capital Structure

 Key factors affecting capital structure decisions are as follows:

 Cost of Equity Capital

 When the company decides to have more equity, it should keep in mind the cost of equity capital.
 There’s a common erroneous conclusion that equity is free of any cost.
 But that’s not true.
 Let’s not forget about dividends.
 If the owner is able to get, say, 40% of net income as dividends, the cost of equity can easily exceed the cost of borrowed capital.
 Business development is relied only on reinvesting profits into capital.
 It can reduce some financial risks but significantly decrease business growth speed.
 Attracting borrowed funds (given the right strategy) can significantly increase the owner’s income by introducing financial leverage.
 This is mostly true for small and medium companies, which often underuse the capacity of borrowing in their business.